 Frequently Asked Questions

 MSC SCONA is an annual collegiate conference that brings together delegates from across the nation and the world.
 Each year, MSC SCONA discusses a topic of national and global importance, giving delegates the chance to interact with the nation’s premier academic scholars, industry professionals, and well-known public figures.
 Delegates participate in small group “roundtables” led by a subject matter expert “facilitator,” and work together to create a policy paper.
-Additionally, prestigious keynote speakers attend our conference.
+Additionally, delegates have the opportunity to hear from prestigious keynote.

-MSC SCONA will be hosting its 68th annual conference at Texas A&M from February 9-13, 2023.
-Our topic for our 66th Annual Conference is Sailing Uncertain Waters: Navigating America Through a Changing International Paradigm.
-Check back in the fall of 2022 for details, descriptions, and roundtable information.
+MSC SCONA will be hosting its 70th annual conference at Texas A&M from February 13-15, 2025.
+Our topic for our 70th Annual Conference is World in Flames: Guiding America Through A New Era of Conflict.

 MSC SCONA is regularly successful at bringing together students from over 20 universities, including internationally.

-The International Strategic Crisis Negotiation Exercise (ISCNE) is a pre-conference simulation on February 9-10 that we highly recommend all delegates attend.
+The International Strategic Crisis Negotiation Exercise (ISCNE) is a pre-conference simulation on February 11-12 that we highly recommend all delegates attend.
 It costs an additional $35.
-Like the conference, delegates can attend the ISCNE in-person or virtually.

 Conference covers all fees and materials for the conference, some meals, transportation in Bryan College Station, and usually a t-shirt.
 For virtual attendees, a lower cost is provided to account for the lack of meals and other amenities only an in-person experience can provide.